zzy0814/MY_MedRAG_20250918/appendix/README.md

 As the conversation progresses, MedRAG analyzes the dialogue, identifies missing critical information, and suggests a key diagnostic question to Dr. Smith.
 It then integrates the patient's response into the LLM context.
 MedRAG differentiates lumbar spinal stenosis from sciatica, noting that pain worsening while standing indicates spinal stenosis, whereas prolonged sitting aggravates sciatica.
 Based on this, the system generates a preliminary diagnosis, suggesting Mr. Johnson is more likely suffering from lumbar spinal stenosis.

 ## Appendix B. End-to-End Evaluation of Speech-to-Text Integration

-To assess the practical applicability of MedRAG in real clinical settings, we conducted an end-to-end evaluation of the speech-to-text (STT) integration module.
-This evaluation focused on simulating realistic doctor-patient conversations and measuring the system's ability to process and understand spoken medical information.
+To evaluate MedRAG’s robustness in real-world clinical settings, we conducted an end-to-end experiment focusing on its speech-to-text (STT) integration pipeline.
+This evaluation assessed the system’s ability to process spoken inputs and maintain diagnostic performance.

 We utilized GPT-4 to transform structured EHRs into natural, multi-turn dialogues between doctors and patients.
 The generated dialogues covered various medical scenarios and included typical clinical terminology and expressions.
 These simulated dialogues were then converted to speech input, processed by the STT module, and fed into MedRAG's LLM component for final disease diagnosis accuracy evaluation.
 The results are shown in Figure.

 <div align="center"> <img src="./Fig/Modal_eval.png" alt="clustering" width="400"> </div >
-    <p><em>The result of different modalities in CPDD.</em></p >

 The evaluation results revealed that the STT module successfully captured the majority of medical terminology while preserving some natural language variations and speech patterns.
 The LLM component demonstrated robust error tolerance, maintaining reasonable diagnostic accuracy despite potential transcription errors.
 Notably, the system maintained consistent diagnostic accuracy regardless of the input format (text vs. speech), suggesting that the LLM's strong language understanding capabilities effectively compensated for any STT-related errors.
 It's important to note that this evaluation focused solely on disease diagnosis accuracy, independent of the STT module's performance metrics.
-The results demonstrate that MedRAG can effectively process and understand spoken medical information while maintaining its diagnostic capabilities.
+The results indicate that MedRAG maintains high diagnostic accuracy even when operating on speech-transcribed inputs, highlighting its resilience to minor transcription errors and its suitability for voice-based clinical interaction.

 ## Appendix C. Doctor Evaluation
-We incorporated a human evaluation involving four experienced doctors.
-These experts' feedback provides essential perspective on functional design, user interface, EHR analysis, and medical consultation analysis.
+We conducted a comparative human evaluation where four experienced doctors reviewed system functionability and outputs from MedRAG and GPT-4o on two clinical modules: EHR analysis, and conversation monitoring.
 The table below shows the five human factors criteria and specific questions.

 <div align="center"> <img src="./Fig/def.png" alt="clustering" width="650"> </div >